 - Figure out which type of bankruptcy will work best for your situation.
 The two main types are Chapter 7 and Chapter 13 bankruptcy.
 Chapter 13 will mean you repay a portion of your debts through a repayment plan that typically lasts between three and five years.
 Chapter 7 bankruptcy allows for most of your debts to be discharged.
 There are certain requirements that must be met in order to qualify for either type of bankruptcy.

 - Complete credit counseling, which is required under bankruptcy law.
 This step can be completed online.

-Another thing to do before filing for bankruptcy is to compile and organize any and all information pertinent to your financial situation.
-That means making a list of every creditor and split them into two categories: unsecured and secured.
+- Compile and organize all information related to your financial situation.
+That means making a list of every creditor and splitting them into two categories: unsecured and secured.
 They all have to be notified when you file for bankruptcy.

-Other minor steps that will help make your bankruptcy process go smoother include stopping your use of credit cards, making sure any automated payments are stopped, and filing your taxes.
+- Stop using your credit cards, make sure any automated payments are stopped, and file your taxes.
 Using a credit card right before filing for bankruptcy might be misconstrued as fraud since you have no intention of paying that debt.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.